 Moving our wedding out of Chicago saved us a lot of money; we ended up finding a sweet little golf course in the suburbs to host our wedding.

 (Although my husband nearly got knocked out by a stray golf ball!
 Watch out for stray golf balls if you choose a golf course, FYI.)

 Consider returning home to have your wedding if you are from a cheaper area or consider expanding your search outside of your expensive city.

-Instead of purchasing expensive arrangements, brainstorm ways you can DIY your own floral arrangements!
+Instead of purchasing massive and expensive arrangements, brainstorm ways you can DIY your own floral arrangements!